 Top tip – why not do so with a fabric softer and water mix?
 That way they will give off a delightful fragrance as well as heat!
 Our guide to how to clean a radiator has even more expert tips for this often neglected spot.

 Is there anything you feel we’ve missed?
-We welcome you to share your cleaning stories with us below.
+We welcome you to share your cleaning tips with us below.